PeterPerhac/cheat-sheets/troubleshooting.md

 "Cannot resolve symbol" compilation error - IntelliJ unable to resolve things like "Option".
 Invalidate caches, shut down IntelliJ, delete .idea folder, start IntelliJ and re-import project

+Startup Script `idea` stopped working
+  - open intelliJ, and from the main menu select Tools -> Create Command-Line Launcher This will overwrite previous idea script with a new one that hopefully works

 ## Scala / SBT
 deprecation / feature warnings - this is how to find out what they are: